ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: ScrapeGraphAI-100k

 \paragraph{Model Distribution and Validation}

 GPT-4o-mini dominates the dataset (87.4\% of requests), followed by GPT-4o (3.6\%) and GPT-4.1-mini (1.0\%), with the remainder distributed across Gemini, DeepSeek, Llama, and others.
-This skewed distribution reflects real-world adoption patterns but represents a dataset limitation: extraction patterns and failure modes may be biased toward GPT-4o-mini's behavior.
+This skewed distribution reflects real-world adoption patterns but represents a limitation of the dataset: extraction patterns and failure modes may be biased toward the behavior of GPT-4o-mini.
 We observe consistent complexity-driven failure patterns (Figure~\ref{fig:validation-complexity}).
-Validation rates remain high ($\sim$95\%) for moderate schemas but exhibit sharp, non-linear declines at specific thresholds: depth $\geq$ 7 drops validation from 98\% to 20\%; key count $\geq$ 200 falls to $\sim$65\%; complexity score >1,000 drops to $\sim$55\%.
-These thresholds suggest that LLMs handle incremental complexity gracefully until hitting structural limits where failures accelerate rapidly.
+Validation rates remain high ($\sim$95\%) for moderate schemas but show sharp, non-linear declines at specific thresholds: depth $\geq 7$ reduces the validation rate from 98\% to 20\%, key count $\geq 200$ reduces it to $\sim$65\%, and complexity score $>1{,}000$ reduces it to $\sim$55\%.
+These thresholds suggest that LLMs handle incremental complexity gracefully until they reach structural limits, beyond which failures accelerate rapidly.

-\section{Comparison with Available Datasets}
+\subsection{Comparison with Available Datasets}